MicrosoftDocs/dynamics365smb-docs/business-central/payables-how-apply-purchase-transactions-manually.md

 You can apply vendor payments manually to their related purchase documents when you post the payments on the **Payment Journal** page.
 For information about filling the payment journal, see [Making Payments](payables-make-payments.md).

 You can also apply vendor payments, and customer payments, after the payments appear as negative bank transactions in your bank.
-In the **Payment Reconciliation Journal** page, you can use functions for bank statement import, automatic application, and bank account reconciliation.
+On the **Payment Reconciliation Journal** page, you can use functions for bank statement import, automatic application, and bank account reconciliation.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).

 ## To apply a payment to a single or multiple vendor ledger entries
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Journal**, and then choose the related link.
-2. In the **Payment Journal** page, on the first journal line, enter the relevant information about the payment entry.
+2. On the **Payment Journal** page, on the first journal line, enter the relevant information about the payment entry.
 3. To apply a single vendor ledger entry:
    1. In the **Applies-to Doc.
 No.** field, choose the field to open the **Apply Vendor Entries** page.
-   2. In the **Apply Vendor Entries** page, select the entry to apply the payment to.
+   2. On the **Apply Vendor Entries** page, select the entry to apply the payment to.
    3. On the line in the **Amount to Apply** field, enter the amount to apply to the entry.
 4. Or, to apply multiple vendor ledger entries:

    1. Choose the **Apply Entries** action.
-   2. In the **Apply Vendor Entries** page, select the lines with the entries to apply the payment to.
+   2. On the **Apply Vendor Entries** page, select the lines with the entries to apply the payment to.
    3. Choose the **Set Applies-to ID** action.
    4. On each line in the **Amount to Apply** field, enter the amount to apply to the individual entry.